Vietnamese Coffee Guide: Da Nang, Hoi An, and Beyond

 Vietnamese coffee, especially with Robusta beans, has some perks I appreciate.
 Here’s what I’ve learned:

 That said, the condensed milk in most Vietnamese coffee adds sugar and calories.
-Natalia and I sometimes go for a lighter Ca Phe Sua Da to keep things balanced, as seen in Vietnamese Coffee Guide 2025.
+Natalia and I sometimes go for a lighter Ca Phe Sua Da to keep things balanced.
 Pair with our Healthy Meal Plans for a wholesome meal.

 Tips for Enjoying Coffee Like a Local